radishsoups/rubato/README.md

 ## Research Topics

-3 pts: Passport.js for user login with Google
 * (5 points) Spotify Web API
     * I'm going to be using Spotify's API to search for songs and artists
     * This will also keep track of genres and potentially be able to search user playlists on Spotify